For High School Seniors Applying to UT

 Candidates for the Dedman Distinguished Scholars Program are chosen from all those who apply to either the Plan II Honors Program or the Liberal Arts Honors Program in the College of Liberal Arts.
 Honors program admissions counselors consider a number of factors in your UT application when looking for candidates for the Dedman Distinguished Scholars Program: your high school academic record (AP classes, grades, class rank); national test scores; your extracurricular activities, especially in leadership and service; and your essays.

 Outstanding candidates will be invited to apply to the Dedman Scholars Program in a separate application, which includes an essay and a short video telling us about yourself.
 The Dedman Scholarship Program will review the applications and invite finalists to visit campus for interviews.
-Semifinalists will be invited to apply in February 2020, with Finalists visiting UT for interviews in early April 2020.
+During the 2022-2023 academic year, semifinalists will be invited to apply in February 2023, with Finalists visiting UT for interviews in early April 2023.

 For UT First-year Students Applying to the DDSP Sophomore Cohort

 The Dedman Distinguished Scholars Program is excited to invite students in the Plan II and Liberal Arts Honors Scholars programs to apply for admission to the DDSP Sophomore Cohort.
 Admittance to the DDSP will be extremely competitive given the requirements and benefits of the program, but we nevertheless welcome applications from all students who meet the following requirements:

 - First-year student in Plan II or Liberal Arts Honors Scholars